Easier editor tasks with custom actions - Guide

 Do you want to host your Sanity backed Next.js frontend on Netlify?
 No problem!
 Just follow these few steps to get going.

-Headless e-commerce!
+Headless CMS for eCommerce.
 A Vue.js front-end for the Sanity.io e-commerce schema powered by Snipcart.

 We read the fine print and summarized the implications for SaaS businesses.